Childhood obesity: Research

 A British longitudinal study has found that obesity restricted to childhood has minimal influence on adult outcomes at age 30.
 The study also found that, while obesity that continues into adulthood has little influence on men's outcomes, it makes women less likely to have ever been employed or to currently have a romantic partner.

 A 2017 National Bureau of Economic Research paper found that childhood obesity in the United States increases medical costs by $1,354 a year (in 2013 dollars).

 Notable cases

+The most extreme recorded cases of childhood obesity include: